Design-Computing/Design-Computing.github.io/md/week1.md

 **But first:** You might have an email address that's like `unicorn.sparkles@gmail.com` or `i_am_so_cool03@hotmail.com`.
 If you do, think about writing that on your CV.
 Do you want Norman Foster to read that?

 Your email address, for better or worse, is your central identity. **Don't** use your university or work email address to sign up for things, you'll still be using your GitHub account long after you've severed ties with that organisation.
 Get a good personal email address, and look after it.

+If you're not sure if you've got a good email address, (or GitHub user name) ask me or Alex what we think.

 #### Get a GitHub account!